akorcsak/InventoryTrackingApp/README.md

 Open the command line at the preferred location to clone the repository by executing the command below:
 - git clone https://github.com/akorcsak/InventoryTrackingApp.git

-Once the repository has been succesfully cloned, open the ImageRepo.sln in Visual Studio and run the application.
+Once the repository has been succesfully cloned, open the InventoryTracking.sln in Visual Studio and run the application.

 The application is also publicly deployed and can be accessed through this link: http://alevel23.asuscomm.com/inventorytracking